 - Clove (use sparingly as in one or two drops per recipe max – it’s very warming)

-- Camphor (use sparingly in formulas intended for cold sores, 2 to 4 drops)
+- Camphor (use sparingly in short-term formulas intended for cold sores, 1 to 2 drops, adults only)

-- Tea Tree Oil (anti-bacterial, anti-viral, can overpower the scent of your lip balm so use sparingly)
+- Tea Tree Oil (anti-bacterial, anti-viral, can overpower the scent of your lip balm so use sparingly and only in adult short-term cold sore recipes)

 I’ve also seen Lavender & Rose essential oils in some formulations and although I appreciate the smells in other items, am not fond of either on my lips.
 But, my way is most definitely not the only way and if you want floral lip balm, then have at it!
 Remember, this is your creation!

-When my daughter & nieces are inventing lip balm recipes, they always like to add a bit of lip safe mica for some shimmer and shine!
-I buy those from Bramble Berry Soap Making Supplies, who by the way, has THE NICEST customer service of any place I’ve ever shopped online.
+When my daughter & nieces are inventing lip balm recipes, they always like to add a bit of lip safe mica for some shimmer and shine.
+I buy those from Bramble Berry Soap Making Supplies.

 Peppermint Ice Lip Balm